JOU 6114 / Fall, Spring

 Conceptualize and write news stories that conform to presentation in traditional (print and broadcast) and online style.

-This course teaches the writing and visual skills specific to the practice of journalism across all media platforms: print, broadcast, and the web.
-Students conceptualize and write news stories that conform to presentation in traditional (print and broadcast) and online style, with consideration given to storytelling techniques for emerging digital media such as mobile communication devices.
-Special emphasis is placed upon converting textual stories to a digital platform for the web.
+This course teaches writing and multimedia skills specific to the practice of journalism across all media platforms: print, broadcast, and the web.
+Students conceptualize and write news articles and feature stories for print and online style, with consideration given to storytelling techniques for emerging digital media platforms such as blogs, Twitter and other forms of social media.
+Special emphasis is given to modifying text-based articles and stories for multimedia presentation.

 - Write news stories for varied audiences, across all media platforms